"I'm not the person I was when I met him."

 She was referred to WIT.

 One evening, after being hit by Albert, Gabrielle locked herself in a room and called the police.
-But by the time the police arrived, he was gone.
-Soon, she was granted a protection from abuse order which was valid for three years.
-She was referred to WIT, where a counselor assisted her with writing a letter to Nationalities Service Center, documenting the abuse, which is an essential part of the VAWA self-petition process.
+By the time the police arrived, he was gone.
+But after following up, she was granted a three-year Protection from Abuse order.
+She was referred to Women In Transition (WIT), where a counselor assisted her with writing a letter to Nationalities Service Center documenting the abuse, which is an essential part of the VAWA self-petition process.

 Her WIT counselor assisted Gabrielle with safety planning, and supported her in setting and reaching her goals.
 Now, she has a visa, sole custody of her children, and has relocated to her own apartment.
 She is living separately from her husband and raising the children on her own.
 She plans to continue working and provide her children with a safe, loving and supportive environment.